Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Answer what you can the best you can.
 Even if you find some of these thought-provoking questions challenging, try and answer them anyway.

 There are no rights or wrongs.
-Your answers to can be as long or short as you like.
+Your answers can be as long or short as you like.
 The purpose is to give us an overview of where you are at in your life/business/profession and to get you thinking forward.

 If you find it a challenge thinking of the right questions to ask in any coaching situation, 555 Powerful Questions for Coaching, Mentoring and Leading at Work by Mauricio Vasquez is a handy book to invest in for all areas of coaching.